mkazuyuki/mssql2017/traditional.md

 		1. On Cluster Builder (Config Mode), in the tree view, under Groups, right-click failover and then click Add Resource.
 		2. In the "Group Resource Definitions" window, for Type, select execute resource from the pull-down box.
 For Name, use the default (exec).
 Click Next.
 		3. On next window, make sure "Follow the default dependency" check box is checked and click NEXT.
-		4. On next window "Recovery Operation at Deactivation Failure Detection", make the final action as "No Operation (deactivate next resource) and click NEXT.
+		4. On next window "Recovery Operation at Deactivation Failure Detection", make the final action as "No Operation (deactivate next resource)" and click NEXT.
 		5. In the next window edit the start.sh file and replace the source with source code shown at end of this document.
 		6. In the same window select the stop.sh file and edit the stop.sh file and replace the source with scripts shown as below and click FINISH.